danidiaz/really-small-backpack-example/lesson0-convenience-libraries/README.md

 main library, the executables and the testsuites can depend on them, which can be very useful to share code.

-In the example, 'lib-foo' is a named convenience library, providing the package 'Foo'.
+In the example, `lib-foo` is a named convenience library, providing the package `Foo`.

 Compile in this folder with the command: